unicef/magicbox-kepler-app/README.md

 # Demo App

-This project has an express backend that serves a default config.json to kepler-demo
+##### This project has:
-- server runs on port 5000
+- an express backend that serves a default config.json to kepler-demo.
-- client runs on port 8080
+- the keplergl client has a "Save Config" button that replaces old default map with current map.

 ###### Below are two sample schools from Kyrgyzstan, colored according to their level of connectivity to the internet.